-- STRATEGY 20 Work with NGOs and regional authorities to support initiatives to address youth unemployment and disadvantage in Greater Shepparton - ACTION 20.1 Promote the Victorian Government's Back to Work Scheme to local businesses to encourage them to hire disadvantaged job seekers - ACTION 20.2 Work in partnership with public sector badies in the Gaulburn Valley region to develop and adopt an Aboriginal Employment Accord - ACTION 20.3 Work with community representatives and NGOs to assist in developing a Youth hub in the Shepparton CBD.
-The development of the Youth Hub should respond to the needs of Greater Shepparton's youth, and have regard to the new GD Tafe Skills and Jobs Centre to ensure that there is not an overlap in services.
+- STRATEGY 20 Work with NGOs and regional authorities to support initiatives to address youth unemployment and disadvantage in Greater Shepparton - ACTION 20.1 Promote the Victorian Government's Back to Work Scheme to local businesses to encourage them to hire disadvantaged job seekers - ACTION 20.2 Work with the Victorian Government's Indigenous Economic Development Unit to promote employment and business assistance programs (e.g. Employment Start Ups for Indigenous Jobseekers Program) - ACTION 20.3 Work in partnership with public sector bodies in the Goulburn Valley region to develop and adopt an Aboriginal Employment Accord - ACTION 20.4 Work with community representatives and NGOs to assist in developing a Youth hub in the Shepparton CBD.
+The development of the Youth Hub should respond to the needs of Greater Shepparton's youth, and have regard to the new GO Tafe Skills and Jobs Centre to ensure that there is not an overlap in services.
 The Lighthouse Project is currently undertaking a consultation process with the community to determine the role and function of the Hub.
-Council can support the concept by: - Support NGOs undertaking community consultation activities to determine the role and services provided at the Youth Hub; - Identify appropriate sites, including apportunities for co-location within Council and government owned buildings; - Seek funding to undertake a business case to support the concept; - Seek state and federal funding, as well as philanthropic donations to help establish the Youth Hub.
+Council can support the concept by:

+- Support NGOs undertaking community consultation activities to determine the role and services provided at the Youth Hub; - Identify appropriate sites, including opportunities for co-location within Council and government owned buildings; - Seek funding to undertake a business case to support the concept; - Seek state and federal funding, as well as philanthropic donations to help establish the Youth Hub.

-- ACTION 20.4 Continue to support groups that aim to improve educational outcomes and assist young people such as the Better Together Alliance, Greater Shepparton Lighthouse Project, and Rumbalaria.
+Continue to support groups that aim to improve educational outcomes and assist young people such as the Better Together Alliance, Greater Shepparton Lighthouse Project, and Rumbalara.
 Encourage, support, and celebrate the philanthropic initiatives of the local business community.
+Council may:

-Council may: - Encourage local business and industry representatives to get involved in assisting youth oriented organisations either through funding assistance, employment pathways, and mentoring; - Provide recognition of businesses which contribute to youth issues in the community through highlighting their activities in Council's anline channels; and - Develop an annual award for businesses to recognise philanthropic endeavours (this may be done as part of the Shepparton Chamber of Commerce Awards).
+- Encourage local business and industry representatives to get involved in assisting youth oriented organisations either through funding assistance, employment pathways, and mentoring; - Provide recognition of businesses which contribute to youth issues in the community through highlighting their activities in Council's online channels; and - Develop an annual award for businesses to recognise philanthropic endeavours (this may be done as part of the Shepparton Chamber of Commerce Awards).

-7. RE-INVIGORATION OF SHEPPARTON CBD
+7. REVITALISATION OF THE SHEPPARTON CBD